Behavioral Differences

 Sign-extending right shift.shr_arithmetic::<N>()

-Arithmetic, FMA, comparisonsAll operators and methods
+Arithmetic, comparisons, roundingAll operators and methods (bit-exact across backends)

-TranscendentalsAll methods
+TranscendentalsAll methods (tolerance-based parity)

 Found an error or it needs a clarification?
 Open an issue on GitHub.